 Any interested party (defined as person (s) affected by the variance application) may seek review of the decision of the Board of Adjustment in Superior Court by proceedings in the nature of certiorari.
-Any notice of appeal to the Superior Court must be taken within thirty (30) days after decision of the Board of Adjustment is filed in the office of the zoning administrator, or after a written copy thereof is delivered to the person taking the appeal by personal service or registered mail, whichever is later.
+Any notice of appeal to the Superior Court must be taken within thirty (30) days after decision of the Board of Adjustment is filed in the office of the zoning administrator, or after a written copy thereof is delivered to the person taking the appeal by personal service or first class mail, whichever is later.
+The person required to provide notice shall certify to the local government that proper notice has been made, and the certificate shall be deemed conclusive in the absence of fraud.